 A planned new academy in the Meridian Water housing development could be doubled in size and another school, on a site yet to be identified, is planned.

-And the council is looking at extra classes at Broomfield School, Lea Valley High, Highlands School, Edmonton County School, Kingsmead Academy, Bishops Stopford and Oasis Academy Enfield to cope with the increase.
+And the council is looking at extra classes at Broomfield School, Lea Valley High, Highlands School, Edmonton County School, Kingsmead Academy, Bishops Stopford and Oasis Academy Enfield to cope

 A ten-year strategy is due to be agreed by cabinet at a meeting next Wednesday, as the council faces up to needing 4,815 secondary places but only having 4,100 under current arrangements.